 - Blasters: There are two blasters included with this figure.
 Instead of being based on G1 Ultra Magnus, these resemble parts on the sides of "Robots in Disguise" Ultra Magnus with longer barrels.
 Each of these features a 5mm peg on the bottom and side.
 There is also a 5mm port on the outside of each weapon.
-These are cast in black with silver paint at the end of the barrel.
+These are cast in black with silver painted at the end of the barrel.

 Typically I like to start my reviews with the mode the figure is packaged in, but for this figure I think it makes more sense to start at its foundation: the cab and then work my way up.
 Out of the box it is fairly easy to pull the armor pieces off to break the figure down to its cab only mode.